zahrazhi5555-creator/StockAnalytics/README.md

 # StockAnalytics

+# Project Overview
-Analyzing stock market data to identify trends and insights using Python and data visualization To run this project, you need the following Python libraries:
+StockAnalytics is a data-driven project focused on analyzing historical stock market data to identify trends, patterns, and predictive insights using Python and machine learning techniques.

+The project leverages financial time-series data and applies statistical analysis, visualization, and predictive modeling to better understand market behavior.

+## Key Features
+- Historical stock data retrieval using yfinance
+- Data preprocessing and cleaning with pandas
+- Exploratory Data Analysis (EDA)
+- Trend visualization using matplotlib and seaborn
+- Feature engineering for time-series data
+- Predictive modeling using scikit-learn
+- Performance evaluation of models

+## Research Outcome
+This project resulted in a peer-reviewed research paper based on the implemented stock market analysis and prediction methodology.
+The paper has been accepted for publication in a Q4 indexed academic journal.
+Citation details will be added after final publication.

+## Installation
-pip install pandas numpy matplotlib seaborn scikit-learn yfinance and etc.
+pip install pandas numpy matplotlib seaborn scikit-learn yfinance

 Library Explanation:
 pandas: for data processing and manipulation